AlexPikalov/cdrs/benchmarks.md

 These benchmarks contain two type of measurements:

-- performance during parsing a frame that contains one row of values of certain types
+- performance during parsing a frame that contains one row of values of a certain type
 - performance during type conversion when you try to convert a row into rust types/structures